 - Proven for human and rat: Dehydroepiandrosterone (DHEA) to 7α -hydroxy-DHEA and 7β -hydroxy-DHEA (Martin et al., 2001; Martin et al., 2004).

-Inhibitors prevent the metabolism of pregnanolone into 7-alpha-hydroxypregnolone, thereby decreasing the concentration of the neurosteroid.
+Inhibitors prevent the metabolism of pregnenolone into 7α -hydroxypregnenolone, thereby decreasing the concentration of the neurosteroid.

 In vitro

 To measure CYP7B activity in vitro, different experiments based on HPLC and GS-MS analysis can be performed.